coder-finance/dao/coder.finance/Prototype Draft Board.md

 Merge based on several approvals.
 Using github or git hooks.
 Approvals come from smart contract and an oracle calls the api.

+Allow freely merge MRs if a bond posted.
+However that bond is kept in custody for a month and if no one disputed the MR then it is returned back to the contributor.

+## Merge
+Go crazy and allow process of deploying to mainnet to go automatic.
+We can restrict it later.

+## Rewards
+Contributer rewarded.
+QA rewarded.